 Lastly, intercourse should not cause urethral chafing and no, it is not normal to always have to urinate during or right after intercourse.
-You may want to explore why this is happening to you, and speak with your doctor as needed, in order to take corrective measures.
+You may want to explore why this is happening to you and speak with your doctor as needed, in order to take corrective measures.

-In Part I we explained reasons and causes for urinary urgency (urethral rubbing) associated with intercourse.
+In Part I – we explained the reasons and causes for urinary urgency (urethral rubbing) associated with the intercourse.
 In this Part II, we’ll expand on this urethral call from a psychosomatic aspect, with the assumption that there is no underlying medical issue involved and that you emptied your bladder beforehand at your normal frequency.

 Many women cater to this urge to urinate because they truly believe it is a ‘bladder call’ (full bladder) even if they urinated recently.
 By doing so, they permit their bladder – a trainable reservoir – to hold less and less urine and validate the need to urinate more and more frequently than normal.
 Do you really want this to happen?
-Can you see yourself jumping out bed in the midst of an intimate sexual moment to cater to the altered bladder?
+Can you see yourself jumping out of bed in the midst of an intimate sexual moment to cater to the altered bladder?
 The urethra does not contain urine; it is merely a tube that connects the bladder (where urine is held) to the opening of the genitals for voiding.
 In other words, a urethral call is merely a rubbing complaint!

-Not only is the bladder a trainable reservoir, it is also connected to our stress response system, which means that distress and anxiety are easily triggered.
-Case in point: you feel the urge to pee, you cater to it, you do this every time you feel the urethra calling, your bladder is now shrinking in capacity, and then you begin to panic if you cannot act on it… Or if you are in the midst of a sexual moment and have to stop it in order to run to the toilet — how to do you explain that to the partner?
+Not only is the bladder a trainable reservoir, but it is also connected to our stress response system, which means that distress and anxiety are easily triggered.
+Case in point: you feel the urge to pee, you cater to it, you do this every time you feel the urethra calling, your bladder is now shrinking incapacity, and then you begin to panic if you cannot act on it… Or if you are in the midst of a sexual moment and have to stop it in order to run to the toilet — how do you explain that to the partner?
 Embarrassed?
 Will you now consider refraining from engaging sexually in fear of urinary urgency?
 Will you then worry that you may lose urinary control?
 The more these associations, the more panicky the bladder becomes, and – voila – you have just found yourself having a problem that disrupts your life…

 Let’s pull it all together: recognize a ‘real’ need to urinate (full bladder) vs. a benign urethral call, take measures to sort out any disruptive urethral chafing, understand the trainable aspect of the bladder and the mind, and seek medical advice if you need further intervention.